04 Apr How to prevent moldy carpets

 Consider a different floor covering in areas prone to moisture

 Some areas of a home are just more prone to humidity and moisture.
 Like your bathroom, for instance.
 Every design aspect of your home should be done with appearance and functionality in mind, and that includes making sure you’re making smart decisions about the type of floor coverings to have in certain areas based on the area’s usage along with environmental aspects.
-When it comes to bathroom floors, and to a lesser extent basement floors, sometimes the smartest plan is to avoid carpets altogether.
+When it comes to bathroom floors, and to lesser extent basement floors, sometimes the smartest plan is to avoid carpets altogether.

 Use carpet padding that is anti-microbial